dtapuska/documentaccess/README.md

 an additional barrier for adoption.

-This functionality would like to be enabled in popular publishing libraries such as [amp](https://amp.dev] in the definition of the [amp-iframe](https://amp.dev/documentation/components/amp-iframe/).
-Since that embeds an arbitrary number of origins the impact of making such a change wouldn't be possible if the iframes failed to load due to not "opting in".
+This functionality would like to be enabled in popular publishing libraries such as [amp](https://amp.dev) in the definition of the [amp-iframe](https://amp.dev/documentation/components/amp-iframe/).
+Since that embeds an arbitrary number of origins, the impact of making such a change wouldn't be possible if the iframes failed to load due to not "opting in".

 # Security Considerations  <a name="security"></a>